15532th/avtdl/README.md

 After installing, proceed with writing configuration file, as described in [Configuration](#configuration) section. [example.config.yml](example.config.yml) can be used as a starting point.

-By default, configuration file is named `config.yml` and located in current working directory.
-Current directory is also used as default location to create folders for persistent storage and logs, unless redefined in configuration file.
+By default, configuration file is named `config.yml` and located in current working directory.Current directory is also used as default location to create folders for persistent storage and logs, unless redefined in configuration file.

 To specify a different config file, use `avtdl --config path/to/config.yml` option.
 Run `avtdl --help` for full list of options.

+When started without explicitly specified configuration file (for example, by double-clicking on executable), avtdl will look for default name, and automatically create one using build-in template if it does not exist.

 ### Web UI